eikek/docspell/modules/microsite/docs/doc/tools/consumedir.md

 ## Docker

-The provided docker image runs this script to watch a directory for new files.
+The provided docker image runs this script to watch a single directory, `./docs` in current directory, for new files.
 If a new file is detected, it is pushed to docspell.

-For this to work, the container must know about a valid upload url.
-Therefore, you must first signup and create such an upload url, as described [here](doc/uploading#anonymous-upload).
-Get only the id (something like `AvR6sA8GKFm-hgYDgZfwzXa-Tqnu8yqyz6X-KzuefvEvrRf`) and define an environment variable `SOURCE_ID` with that value before running `docker-compose up` a second time.
+This utilizes the [integration endpoint](../uploading#integration-endpoint), which is enabled in the config file, to allow uploading documents for all collectives.
+A subfolder must be created for each registered collective.
+The docker containers are configured to use http-header protection for the integration endpoint.
+This requires you to provide a secret, that is shared between the rest-server and the `consumedir.sh` script.
+This can be done by defining an environment variable which gets picked up by the containers defined in `docker-compose.yml`:

 ```
-export SOURCE_ID="AvR6sA8GKFm-hgYDgZfwzXa-Tqnu8yqyz6X-KzuefvEvrRf"
+export DOCSPELL_HEADER_VALUE="my-secret"
 docker-compose up
 ```

-Now you can create a folder `./docs` and place all files in there that you want to import.
+Now you can create a folder `./docs/<collective-name>` and place all files in there that you want to import.
 Once dropped in this folder the `consumedir` container will push it to docspell.